Resources for Poets in Solano County and surrounding areas.

 Hear Poetry on the Radio

-KPFA radio 94.1: Poet to Poet hosted by Nina Serrano airs on the first and second Wednesdays at 3:30 PM.
+KPFA radio 94.1: Cover to Cover hosted by Jack Foley and Nina Serrano airs on the first and second Tuesdays at 2 PM.

 If you have an annual contest, or regular publication opportunity open to poets in Solano County please comment below with brief details.

 The Benicia First Tuesday Poets host an annual Love Poetry Contest.
 Submission details appear in the fall.
 Ceremony in February.
 Winners receive a cash prize, their name on a trophy, and are published in the Benicia Herald as well as in a chapbook.
 For more information go to benicialibrary.org/poet/events

 The Marin Poetry Center is open for membership to poets that reside outside of Marin County.
 When you join, a $35 annual fee, you receive your own page on their website on which you may submit one poem to be published.
 They also have performance, publication, and learning opportunities. www.marinpoetrycenter.org/